What is the Sustainable Sites Initiative?

 What is the USGBC's position on the Sustainable Sites Initiative?

-USGBC recognizes that there is a need within LEED® to improve the site components and supports the Sustainable Sites Initiative.
-SITES in an active participant in LEED development and continues to provide feedback on select credits within LEED® v4.
+USGBC recognizes that there is a need within LEED® to improve the site components and supports the Sustainable Sites Initiative program.
+The SITES program is an active participant in LEED development and continues to provide feedback on select credits within LEED® v4.

-What types of projects does the Sustainable Sites Initiative address?
+What types of projects does the Sustainable Sites Initiative program address?

-What are the Sustainable Sites products designed to achieve?
+What are the Sustainable Sites Initiative program's products designed to achieve?

 How was the Rating System created?